 - What can I learn from this information?
 How do I most efficiently and effectively plan our organization’s next steps to become a global leader in sustainable purchasing?

-The SPLC BENCHMARK Platform offers an approach to:
+The SPLC BENCHMARK Program offers a practical approach to:

 Ways to Use Benchmark